alt-0222/scanner/README.md

 #  Scanner
-*Inspects and maps multiple attack surfaces of a website of CVEs and CWEs*
+*Inspects and maps multiple attack surfaces of a website using CVEs and CWEs*
 ***

 ## Usage